A reverse mortgage is a mortgage loan that enables homeowners to convert a portion of the equity in their home into cash.

 Reverse mortgages are available to homeowners who meet certain requirements and have an adequate amount of equity in their homes.

 The funds can be accessed in a number of ways:

-Lump sum payment: There is an option for borrowers to withdraw the whole amount at close of loan.
-This can be popular if you need settle other large loans or fund hefty purchases, especially school fees that your children are paying off with this type of financing.
-This choice might make more sense when considering how quickly these types payments must go through so as not keep creditors waiting!
+Lump sum payment: There is an option for borrowers to withdraw the whole amount at the close of the loan.
+This can be popular if you need to settle other large loans or fund hefty purchases, especially school fees that your children are paying off with this type of financing.
+This choice might make more sense when considering how quickly these types of payments must go through so as not to keep creditors waiting!

 A line of credit: The borrower gets to withdraw as much of their approved loan amount anytime they want.
 The remaining funds can then be accessed in any way that works best for them, without incurring interest payments or fees associated with other options on the market today!

 Monthly Payments: With a term or tenure withdrawal, you receive monthly payments for the number of years specified.
-Withdrawals in this format are designed to last just as long-you can withdraw from your account at any time without penalty and continue receiving loans through that same institution if desired!
+Withdrawals in this format are designed to last just as long as you can withdraw from your account at any time without penalty and continue receiving loans through that same institution if desired!

 what are the 3 types of reverse mortgages?